3 Japanese Beauty Foods for Healthy Skin

 Posted on January 14 2019

 Understanding the impact that your diet has on your skin and hair can result in greatly appreciated savings of time and money.
 We know for a fact that the composition of your sebum varies according to the nutrients that your liver receives and processes.
-This is how important it is to have a diet that reflects what you want for your skin and hair.
+This is how important it is to have a diet that reflects what you want for your healthy hair and skin.

 And we J-beauty lovers are so lucky, because Japan is all about skin-friendly foods.
-It’s a common habit in Asia to identify the health potential in whatever you eat.
 If you are not familiar with food talk there, you would be surprised to often here ‘’this does this or that to your skin’’ when discussing a specific meal with a friend.
-I’ve selected for you, 3 of the best skin-friendly Japanese foods that you can easily find in any Asian grocery store.
+I’ve selected for you, 3 of the best skin-friendly Japanese foods with a bunch of health and beauty benefits that you can easily find in any Asian grocery store.

 Whenever you want to achieve beauty from within, fermentation is an obvious way to go.
 Natto is a rather controversial meal made of fermented soy beans.
 Controversial not for its social or environmental impact, but mainly for its taste (strong) and pungent smell (stronger).
 Either you hate it or you love it, there is no indifference towards natto (I hate it, most of my friends and family in Japan love it).
 But there is one thing that both sides agree about: it is one of the best anti-aging food there is.